z-lab-osu/HBM-stimulus-level-fMRI/README.md

 ## Step 1: Data Prep

-### A) Create 3 design matrixes: onset time, duration, or condition
+### A) Define 3 matrices corresponding to the onset time, duration, and condition of the experimental stimuli

 rows = stimulus (i.e., trial/event)